 It’s a lot of information, so every week for the next four weeks, we’ll release a blog post focusing on a specific part of the report.
 Stay tuned for an in-depth look at why Flash is no longer the preferred exploit of cybercriminals, which specific Microsoft vulnerabilities to watch out for, what CVSS scores really mean, and more.

-You can also download “The Top 10 Vulnerabilities Used by Cybercriminals” report to look further into why the criminal underground is shifting, what other vulnerabilities are being actively exploited, and what you can do to defend against them.
+You can also download “The Top 10 Vulnerabilities Used by Cybercriminals in 2017” report to look further into why the criminal underground is shifting, what other vulnerabilities are being actively exploited, and what you can do to defend against them.